 The Coffee Cultural Landscape of Colombia is a continuing productive landscape consisting of a series of six sites, which integrate eighteen urban settlements.

-The property encompasses six farming landscapes, which include 18 urban centers on the foothills of the western and central ranges of the Cordillera de los Andes in the west of the country.
+The property encompasses six farming landscapes, which include 18 urban centers on the foothills of the western and central ranges of the Andes Mountains in the west of the country.
 It reflects a centennial tradition of coffee growing in small plots in the high forest and the way farmers have adapted cultivation to difficult mountain conditions.